jarix/CV_Python_Experiments/Image_Transformations/readme.md

-# Example of using Pillow for pixel level Image transformations
+# Examples using Pillow for Image Transformations